Sory-Noroc/Python/README.md

 The Speech to doc file(Linux) is a program that can record sound from devices (microphone and even speaker/earphones, etc.) recognize what was said and write the words to a document.
 If the devices are good enough, the recognition is pretty accurate!

 If you want to use any of my programs, contact me as there might be version issues and I can help.
-Have a nice day.
+Have a nice day!